SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="createjob"></a>
 # **CreateJob**
-> JobEntity CreateJob (string jobtype, CreateJobRequest createJobRequest)
+> JobEntity CreateJob (string jobIdOrType, CreateJobRequest createJobRequest)

 Create a job